amcumber/udacity-mle-capstone-project/docs/Capstone-Proposal/proposal.md

 into an existing app such as the Starbucks phone app.
 This proposed html-facing application can provide additional debugging and verification interfaces.

-In order to maintain task execution to the deadlines provided by Udacity's machine learning engineer nanodegree course the following schedule is proposed to maintain an schedule adherence and evaluation.

 ```mermaid
 gantt
 dateFormat YYYY-MM-DD